 The Social-Belonging Program is typically implemented as one component of new student orientation among other activities.
 It is meant to complement your institution’s existing student success efforts.
 It can also help provide insights into student experiences at your school, which may inform other institutional programs around student achievement, persistence, and wellbeing.

 We’re a small team and we want everyone who participates to have a great experience.
-At this time, we’re offering our programs for free to the first 300 eligible colleges.
-If you’re not in the first 300, don’t worry!
-You’ll be added to our wait list for future program launches.
+We’re offering our programs for free to eligible colleges thanks to our generous funders.

 How It Works